odats/hello_drone/readme.txt

 - use macos

 Tasks:
-	1. Define the route, fly, and return.
+	1. (Basic control) Define the route, fly, and return.
-	2. Capture black and white video.
+	2. (OpenCV) Capture black and white video.
-	3. Add an arrow that shows directions.
+	3. (Odometry) Add an arrow that shows directions.
-	4. Track only cups.
+	4. (Yolo) Track only cups.

 Super Task:
 	•	The drone in the room must find a cup and fly to that cup.